AlexKastanek/CS135/README.md

 # CS135
 Course: Intro To Computer Science I

-This course was taken in the Fall of my Freshman year (Fall 2015).
+This course was taken in the fall of my Freshman year (Fall 2015).

 It covered fundamental programming concepts such as if statements, while loops, multi-dimensional arrays, bitwise operations, etc.
 The language the course taught was C. This was to form a fundamental understanding of how programming languages worked before moving on to higher level programming.